oasislabs/wasm-utils-1/README.md

 # License

-`wasm-utils` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), at your choice.
+`owasm-utils` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), at your choice.

 See LICENSE-APACHE, and LICENSE-MIT for details.